Shreyasilver22/AudioMark_RISC_V_Challenge/README.md

 ## Performance Analysis (Theoretical) as of 8 February,2026

-Due to the unavailability of a cycle-accurate RVV 1.0 simulator in the local environment, I performed a theoretical "back-of-the-envelope" analysis to estimate the speedup of the vectorized solution compared to a scalar baseline.
+Due to the unavailability of a cycle-accurate RVV 1.0 simulator in the local environment, I performed a theoretical analysis to estimate the speedup of the vectorized solution compared to a scalar baseline.

 ### 1. Scalar Baseline (Standard C)
 A standard scalar implementation of `q15_axpy` processes one element at a time.
-The critical path per iteration includes:
+The critical path per cycle includes:
-* **Memory Access:** 2 Loads, 1 Store.
+* **Memory Access:** 2 Loads, 1 Store
-* **Arithmetic:** 1 Multiply, 1 Add.
+* **Arithmetic:** 1 Multiply, 1 Add
-* **Saturation Logic:** This is the primary bottleneck.
-Standard C requires conditional branching (`if/else`) to check for overflows/underflows.
-Branch mispredictions can cost 3-5 cycles each, significantly reducing pipeline efficiency.
+* **Saturation Logic:** The primary bottleneck.
+Standard C requires (if/else statements) to check for overflows/underflows.
+Branch mispredictions can cost 3-5 cycles each,  reducing pipeline efficiency
 * **Loop Overhead:** Pointer increments and loop counter checks per element.
 * **Estimated Cost:** ~10-15 cycles per element.